glassCodeBender/LogAnalysis/README.md

 # LogAnalysis

-I believe in trust with limitations.
-In regard to my comment about being used, I think everyone feels like that sometimes.
-I've felt like I didn't have control over my life for a long time.
-I understand that it was important that I did not have control because I don't have a full view of what's going on.
-Nevertheless, I'm tired.
-That's why I'm reducing my social media footprint.

 WINDOWS LOG ANALYSIS

 Invoke-SecurityCheck is a script I wrote in powershell to analyze log files and grab useful security info.